Rails Explorer MCP server

 • On Windows: %APPDATA%\rails-mcp

-The server automatically creates these directories and an empty projects.yml file on first run.
+The server will automatically create these directories and an empty projects.yml file the first time it runs.

 store: "~/projects/store"